-45-day classes
+45-day classes 3 unexcused absences

-90-day classes
+90-day classes 5 unexcused absences

-180-day classes

-10 unexcused absences
+180-day classes 10 unexcused absences

 SEARS program

 Lexington District One's School Extension for At-Risk Students program provides an attendance extension for high school students who receive a final grade of "F" due only to unexcused absences beyond the limit allowed for the course.
 To participate, the student must otherwise have a passing course grade.